Air New Zealand Retrofitting Entire Boeing 787 Fleet With New Interiors

 In 2022, Air New Zealand announced plans to introduce an all-new business class product on its Boeing 787 fleet, in addition to updated premium economy and economy seats.

-Air New Zealand has just sent its first 787 to Singapore to be reconfigured.
-Specifically, it’s the jet with the registration code ZK-NZH.
-The aircraft is expected to reenter commercial service as of early 2025 — it’s normal for the first jet to take a lot longer than others, since there are often kinks to work out, and certification can also take some time.
+Air New Zealand’s first 787 has just returned from Singapore, after spending six months there being reconfigured.
+It’s normal for the first jet to take a lot longer than others, since there are often kinks to work out, and certification can also take some time.

 Interestingly, Air New Zealand claims to be the first airline in the world to retrofit a 787-9 nose-to-tail.
-This makeover will include:
+This makeover includes:

 • New seats in every cabin, including the new Business Premier Luxe seats in the Business Premier cabin